dinasv/CSBFinder/README.md

 - **-in** INPUT_DATASET_FILE_NAME
     Input file name with genome sequences, located in a directory named 'input'.
 See [Input files formats](#input_dataset) for more details.
 - **-q** QUORUM
-      Quorum prarmeter.
+      The quorum parameter.
 Minimal number of input sequences that must contain a CSB instance.
       Default: 1
       Min Value: 1
       Max Value: Total input sequences